charliecalvert/CloudNotes/Assignments/Docker/DockerFile.md

     FROM ubuntu
     RUN echo 'File content' > /tmp/TempFile

+Save this file into your repo under this name:

+    week02-docker-simple/DockerFile

-The first line pulls down the **ubuntu** image from the Docker Hub and creates a local copy.
+The first line in the file pulls down the **ubuntu** image from the Docker Hub and creates a local copy.
 After creating the local image the second line in the file runs a command inside the image which creates a small text file in the **tmp** directory with the words **File content** inside it.

-Save the two lines shown above in a file called **~/temp/Dockerfile**.
+(This is the same thing we did in class, but now we are automating the process.)

 After creating the Dockerfile, you can use it to create an image.
-For instance, you can run it from the **temp** directory like this:
+For instance, you can run it from the **week02-docker-simple** directory like this:

     docker image build -t &lt;YOUR-DOCKER-HUB-NAME&gt;/docker-test .